1933 Nebraska Cornhuskers football team

 The 1933 Nebraska Cornhuskers football team was an American football team that represented the University of Nebraska in the Big Six Conference during the 1933 college football season.
 In its fifth season under head coach Dana X. Bible, the team compiled an 8–1 record (5–0 against conference opponents), won the Big Six championship, and outscored opponents by a total of 138 to 19.
 The team played its home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

-Nebraska was coming off of yet another very successful season, coach Bible having won his third league championship in four years, and the program had taken four of the last five conference titles.
-The Cornhuskers were on a roll and were beginning to look unstoppable at any time in the foreseeable future.
+Nebraska was coming off of a successful 1932 season.
+Coach Bible having won his third league championship in four years, and the program had taken four of the last five Big 6 conference titles.